boazbk/tcs/lec_04_code_and_data.md

 * Build up comfort in moving between different representations of programs. \
 * Follow the construction of a "universal NAND program" that can evaluate other NAND programs given their representation. \
 * See and understand the  proof of a major result that compliments the result last lecture: some functions require an _exponential_ number of NAND lines to compute.
+* Understand the _physical extended Church-Turing thesis_ that NAND programs capture _all_ feasible computation in the physical world, and its physical and philosophical implications.